HandsOnDataViz/book/docs/HandsOnDataViz.md

 (the average, calculated by adding up the sum and dividing by the number of values).
 Check definitions in the source notes.

-*How exactly was the data recorded?*
+*How exactly was the data collected?*

 For example, was *Elevation* for a specific location measured by a GPS unit on the ground?
 Or was the location geocoded on a digital map that